Navigation Structures at Saugatuck Harbor

-The Navigation Structures at Saugatuck Harbor consist of two piers flanking the mouth of the Kalamazoo River on the shore of Lake Michigan near Saugatuck, Michigan.
+The Navigation Structures at Saugatuck Harbor consist of two piers flanking the mouth of the Kalamazoo River on the shore of Lake Michigan in Saugatuck Township, Michigan.
 The structures were listed on the National Register of Historic Places in 2001.

 History

-Saugatuck began its history as a lumber and shipping town, with shipments operating out of the city as early as the 1830s.
+The nearby city of Saugatuck began its history as a lumber and shipping town, with shipments operating out of the city as early as the 1830s.
 In 1838, the Federal government erected a lighthouse to serve the port.
-Some time in the mid-1800s, private parties dredged the Kalamazoo River channel and constructed two slab piers at the mouth of the river.
+Some time in the mid-1800s, private parties dredged the Kalamazoo River channel north of the city and constructed two slab piers at the mouth of the river.
 In 1869, the United States Army Corps of Engineers began work improving the Saugatuck harbor, and by 1883, the piers had been extended to a total length of 1,907 feet on the north and 3,863 feet on the south side.
 The channel, however, required constant dredging, and would quickly silt up.